VariantSync/RaQuN/INSTALL.md

 ## Installation - Running the Experiments without Docker
 The following installation instructions apply, if you plan to run the experiments presented in our paper __without__ Docker.
 ```
-We encourage you to try out running the experiments using Docker instead.
+We encourage you to use Docker though.
 It is easier to run, more robust, and
 you can also quickly run the experiments with a new setup by rebuilding the Docker image.
 ```

 ### Installation Instructions
 In the following, we describe how to build the required JAR files and how to prepare the experimental subjects.

-* First, make sure that all requirements listed in REQUIREMENTS.md are installed
+* First, make sure that all requirements listed in [REQUIREMENTS.md](REQUIREMENTS.md) are installed
 * Open a suitable terminal.
 ```
 Windows Command Prompt: